InfluxGraph/influxgraph/README.rst

 --------------

 * InfluxDB Graphite template support - allows for exposure of InfluxDB tagged data as Graphite metrics
-* Dynamically calculated group by intervals based on query date/time range - keeps data size tolerable regardless of query date/time range size and speeds up graph generation for large date/time ranges
+* Dynamically calculated group by intervals based on query date/time range
 * Configurable per-query aggregation functions by regular expression pattern
 * Configurable per-query retention policies by query date/time range.
-Use pre-calculated downsampled data in a retention policy for historical data dynamically
+Use pre-calculated downsampled data in a retention policy for historical data automatically
 * In-memory index for metric path queries
 * Multi-fetch enabled - fetch data for multiple metrics with one query to InfluxDB
+* Multi-query support - runs multiple queries in one statement to InfluxDB for metrics in more than one series
 * Memcached integration
-* Python 3 compatibility
+* Python 3 and PyPy compatibility

 Goals
 ------